Raspberry Pi Security Camera Network using motionEye

 Summary

-The Raspberry Pi security camera system is a great way to have multiple cameras hooked up both locally and over a network.
+The Raspberry Pi security camera system is a great way to have multiple cameras hooked up locally and over a network.

-All the extra setting MotionEye OS provides allows you to have a strong functioning security hub for your home, office or wherever you’re setting this up.
+All the extra settings MotionEye provides allow you to have a strong functioning security hub for your home, office, or wherever you are setting this up.

 I hope this tutorial has helped you in creating a fantastic Raspberry Pi security camera network.

-If you have had any problems, provide feedback or have a great setup you would like to share then feel free to drop a comment below.
+If you have had any problems, want to provide feedback, or have a great setup you would like to share, please feel free to comment below.

-If you’re after more great Raspberry Pi projects, then be sure to check out many other great tutorials.
+If you’re after more great Raspberry Pi projects, check out many other great tutorials.

 184 Comments